 Fountain pens, on the other hand, have a reservoir of ink inside and a feed mechanism that lets you write without constantly dipping your pen (check out our post on fountain pen basics to learn more about how a fountain pen works).
 The feed sits directly beneath the nib, which is usually less flexible than that of a dip pen and isn’t built for hard pressure.
 Fountain pens can be refilled from a bottle of ink, but the reservoir and feed mean that you don’t have to keep dipping them every time you write.
 Instead, the feed provides a constant flow of ink from the reservoir inside to the nib.

 Fountain Pen Inks

 Fountain pen inks are thin, water-based inks that will flow easily through the feed of the pen without clogging it.
 It’s important to note that inks formulated for dip pens can’t be used in a fountain pen.
 These thicker calligraphy inks will clog up the delicate feed of a fountain pen and ruin the mechanism.
 Luckily, there are many, many types of inks out there made specifically for fountain pens, so the sky’s the limit in terms of ink colors.
 (Check out our ink color chart to see the whole rainbow of inks we carry!)

 In addition to these colorful options, some ink companies produce specialty fountain pen inks with unusual properties.
-Noodler’s “bulletproof” inks, for example, are permanent, fade-resistant, and archival.
+Sailor's pigmented inks, for example, are permanent and waterproof.
 Also available these days are shimmer inks, which have small sparkly particles that shimmer on the page, and multicolored sheening inks, which have a base color on the bottom and dry with a metallic sheen on top.

 Dip Pen Inks